kamchatka-volcano/fcgi_responder/README.md

 ## Overview
 **fcgi_responder** is a C++14 library implementing the [Responder role](https://fast-cgi.github.io/spec#62-responder) of the FCGI protocol.
-It works on raw data, received from the Web server, and returns serialized output, required to be sent back to the server by the client.
+It works on raw data, received from the web server, and returns serialized output, required to be sent back to the server by the client.
-Thus, the implementation of connection to the Web server lays outside of the library's responsibility, and clients can use whatever socket programming methods they prefer.
+Thus, the implementation of connection to the web server lays outside of the library's responsibility, and clients can use whatever socket programming methods they prefer.
 This makes **fcgi_responder** being portable and having no external dependencies.

 ## Hello world